MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-virtual-assistant-introduction.md

 The Virtual Assistant solution is built on the Azure Bot Service, Language Understanding Cognitive Service, and Unified Speech along with a broad set of supporting Azure components.
 This means that you benefit from the [Azure global infrastructure](https://azure.microsoft.com/global-infrastructure/), including ISO 27018, HIPPA, PCI DSS, and SOC 1, 2, and 3 certification.

-In addition, Language Understanding support is provided by the LUIS Cognitive Service which supports a broad set of languages [listed here](https://docs.microsoft.com/azure/cognitive-services/luis/luis-supported-languages).
+In addition, Language Understanding support is provided by the LUIS Cognitive Service which supports a broad set of languages, see [supported languages](https://docs.microsoft.com/azure/cognitive-services/luis/luis-supported-languages).
 The [Translator Cognitive Service](https://azure.microsoft.com/services/cognitive-services/translator-text-api/) provides additional machine translation capabilities to extend the reach of your Virtual Assistant even further.

 ### Integrated and Context Aware